 A unique ACTS DMin in Preaching application is required and may be obtained from the website, actsdminpreaching.com or the program coordinator of the ACTS DMin in Preaching program.
-Applications are considered in a two-step process: interested persons first apply to the seminary to which they wish to be admitted.
-Once admitted by the seminary, applicants are considered by the DMin in Preaching Program Committee (made of representatives from all six seminaries) where a final decision on applications is made.
-Total enrollment each year is limited to a class size of 32 participants.
+Applications are approved by the admissions committee of the seminary to which the candidate applies.

-For additional information, contact the Program Coordinator for ACTS DMin in Preaching Program (773-947-6270; ahowell@mccormick.edu).
+For additional information, contact the Program Coordinator for the ACTS DMin in Preaching Program (773) 947-6270; ahowell@mccormick.edu.